 The 'junit-platform-testkit' artifact provides support for executing a test plan on the JUnit Platform and then verifying the expected results.
-As of JUnit Platform 1.14.1, this support is limited to the execution of a single 'TestEngine' (see [Engine Test Kit](#)).
+This support is currently limited to the execution of a single 'TestEngine' (see [Engine Test Kit](#)).

 Engine Test Kit